UoB-COMSM0110/2024-group-1/README.md

 ## JSON Mechanism
 We utilize custom-structured JSON files to manage our maps, enabling flexible editing and map generation.
 The JSON design encompasses the hierarchy of nodes on the map, their interconnections, and attributes like current node status and clickability.
 This facilitates interaction with Java's built-in data structures.

-Since JSON files support persistent storage, we designed save&load feature.
-EndState updates through IO operation to JSON file.
-Leveraging a ```mapTemp.json``` file facilitates resource balancing between Java's garbage collection mechanism and our game's GameEngine.
+Since JSON files support persistent storage, we designed a save & load feature. `EndState` updates through IO operations to a JSON file.
+Leveraging a ```mapTemp.json``` file facilitates resource balancing between Java's garbage collection mechanism and our game's `GameEngine`.

-We ensure a fresh start by loading default new maps using two fixed maps of varying difficulty.
-By evaluating the existence of ```mapTemp.json```, we update without affecting the initialization of default maps.
+We ensure a fresh start by loading new default maps, using two fixed maps of varying difficulty.
+By evaluating the existence of ```mapTemp.json```, we update without affecting the initialization of the default maps.

 ## Class Diagram
 ![ClassDiagram](./docs/Class-Diagram-major.png)